-Etihad has their own Business Class lounge in Dublin and it’s modeled much after the Etihad Business Class Lounge in London.
+Etihad has its own business class lounge in Dublin and it’s modeled much after the Etihad Business Class Lounge in London.
 It has the same color scheme and the same lounge seating and restaurant seating.
-The lounge attendants all were super friendly and worked hard on stemming the tide of passengers who all appeared at short notice.
+The lounge attendants were all super-friendly and worked hard on stemming the tide of passengers who all appeared at short notice.

-The seat is equipped with the standard Etihad eBox system which has a ton of entertainment loaded.
-However the screen is far away and rather small – that’s a generation behind modern seats now.
-So is the remote – it all works but is just a bit tool old.
-The seat is equipped with power and USB connections.
+The seat is also equipped with the standard Etihad E-BOX system, which has a ton of entertainment loaded.
+However, the screen is far away and rather small – it’s a generation behind modern systems now.
+So is the remote – it all works but it is just a bit too old.

-The tortellini and the meringue dessert fixed my hunger and they both were very good.
+The tortellini and the meringue dessert fixed my hunger and they were both very good.

 I was surprised at how close Etihad flies to the Syrian/Iraqi borders – we were just about 100 miles north along the southern border of Turkey on our flight and straddled the border line really close before going into Iran.
 Northern Kurdistan really hasn’t seen much fighting in a long time, so I guess it isn’t as dangerous to fly over.

 Later, ‘my’ flight attendant came over and was very curious about my feedback and what they can do to improve.
 She was genuinely interested and hoping to help improve the Etihad product.
 She mentioned that she usually works the A380 in business and first class and knew a lot more about the Etihad operations than I’d expected.